Our Mission: We are dedicated to expanding awareness and preservation of Arizona women's history.

 Mary Melcher, Ph.D. retired in 2017 after a long career in public history.
 She has worked for the Arizona Historical Society in Tempe and the Sharlot Hall Museum in Prescott, as well as acting as a contractor for numerous public history projects.
 She also was the historian for the Arizona Women’s Heritage Trail and is the author of Pregnancy, Motherhood, and Choice in Twentieth-Century Arizona, published by the University of Arizona Press, 2012.

 Duku Anokye is an Associate Professor of Africana Language, Literature, and Culture, Associate Director of the School of Humanity Arts and Cultural Studies (ShArCS), and Director of New College International Initiatives, office of Interdisciplinary Global Learning and Engagement (IGLE) at Arizona State University.
 A sociolinguist, her research focuses on African Diaspora orality and literacy practices, folklore, discourse analysis, and oral history with a specialization in Ghanaian culture, religion, storytelling, and dance.
+She is the co-recipient of the Arizona Humanities 2021 Outstanding Speaker Award.

 Laurie Boone is currently the Special Collections Librarian for the Yuma County Library District.
 Laurie received her undergraduate degree in International Affairs from Florida State University and a Master’s degree of Library and Information Science from the University of South Florida.